oracle-samples/maa/wls-hydr/README.md

 Although the framework's main use case is configuring a hybrid disaster protection system (referred to as "**COMPLETE HYBRID DR SETUP**"), it can be used in additional scenarios:
  - **MIGRATION USE CASE**: The framework can be used to migrate a primary (typically on-premises) WebLogic domain environment to OCI.
 In this scenario, an existing system is "copied" to OCI but not necessarily to create a "regularly synchronized" standby.
 In such a use case, the framework performs all the Hybrid DR set up but without establishing ongoing synchronizations.
 Once the OCI environment is set up, it is used/started as a new primary.
 The set up, considerations and restrictions for this use case are the same as for the "COMPLETE HYBRID DR SETUP".
 Only the posterior use of the system varies.
  - **MIGRATION FROM COPY USE CASE**: The MIGRATION USE CASE can also be done "FROM COPY".
 In this use case, direct connectivity between the on-premises or primary datacenter and OCI is not needed.
-You upload the binary and configuration contents from primary to the OCI bastion file system and provide the required input properties (in the framework's configuration files) to create OCI resources.
-Once the OCI environment is set up, it is used/started as a new primary.
+You upload the binary and configuration contents from primary to the OCI bastion file system.
+The OCI resources are created based on this information and the required input properties provided in the framework's configuration files.
+Once the OCI environment is set up, it is started and used as a new primary.
 - **INFRASTRUCTURE CREATION USE CASE**: The framework can also be used to create the infrastructure required by an EDG environment in OCI without a primary system as a reference.
 In this use case, there is no discovery of resources in a primary system: you provide all the required input properties to create the OCI resources.
-There is obviously no replication phase in this scenario either (copy of binaries and configuration from primary to secondary).
-You run the framework to create infrastructure resources in OCI and then install Oracle products and configure the WebLogic domain manually.
+There is no replication phase, since there is no primary system.
+You run the framework to create infrastructure resources in OCI, then install Oracle products and configure the WebLogic domain manually.
 In this use case, the WLS_HYDR framework only creates the  OCI artifacts that you need for a WebLogic EDG-like system in OCI: compute instances for WebLogic and for OHS, storage artifacts, OCI Load Balancer, network infrastructure and security rules for the subnets in the VCN.

 ## Topology Diagram
 The following diagram shows a typical Hybrid Disaster Recover topology for an Oracle WebLogic Server system.